 Admission into the PTA program is competitive.
 A high school average of 85 or higher and/or a college GPA of 2.8 or higher is required for direct admission into the program.
-Applicants for PTA are required to take biology and chemistry or physics (physics preferred) in high school.
-Applicants must also demonstrate through math high school grades or transferable college coursework that their math ability is equivalent to MAT 111, Basic Algebra.
-Applicants who lack appropriate science coursework or math abilities may take an additional one to two semesters to complete the PTA program.
-Applicants interested in the program are strongly encouraged to be involved in or give admissions evidence of prior volunteer or work experience in the healthcare field.
-A letter of recommendation from a supervisor of the healthcare experience should be submitted to the Director of Enrollment Management.
-Persons interested in the PTA Program are advised to apply early as enrollment in the program is limited.
-Once an application is completed and all transcripts are received, eligible applicants will be contacted to set up any required interview(s) with a program faculty member.
+Applicants for PTA are required to take biology, and either chemistry or physics (physics preferred) in high school or college.
+Applicants must also demonstrate through high school grades or transferable college coursework that their math ability is equivalent to MAT 111 College Algebra.
+They must also have completed BIO 103 Human Anatomy & Physiology I or BIO 103L Human Anatomy & Physiology I Lab or their respective equivalents prior to enrollment in the program.
+Those who have not met these requirements may alternatively enroll in the LBG/PTA track.
+Applicants who lack appropriate science coursework or math abilities may be required to take additional one to two semesters to complete the PTA program.
+Applicants interested in the program are strongly encouraged to be involved in or give evidence of prior volunteer or work experience in the healthcare field.
+A letter of recommendation from a supervisor of the healthcare experience should be submitted to the Director of Admissions.
+Persons interested in the PTA program are advised to apply early as enrollment in the program is limited.
+Once an application is completed and all transcripts are received, eligible applicants will be contacted to set up required interview(s) with a program faculty member.